janneengestoft/birc-project/README.md

 You can run a jupyter notebook in your browser from a compute node on the cluster.
 This way your analysis runs on the file system where your data is, and you can keep data, code and documentation in one place. [slurm-jupyter](https://github.com/kaspermunch/slurm-jupyter) is a package with a script that starts and connects to a jupyter server on compute note and forwards the web display to your local machine.

 You see the documentation on how to use and setup slurm-jupyter in the [documentation for the slurm-jupyter package](https://slurm-jupyter.readthedocs.io/en/latest/).

-## Backup on the cluster

-Your files on the cluster are not backed up!
-If you want to backup files you need to put them in a folder called BACKUP.

 ## Git and GitHub